 P11D – Employers return of Directors / Employee’s Expenses and Benefits in Kind

-The Forms P11D and P11D(b) have to be submitted to HM Revenue and Customs by 6 July 2019 to avoid potential late filing penalties of up to £300 per P11D, plus £60 per day for continued failure, and £100 per month for the P11D(b).
-The Class 1A National Insurance liability is due for payment by 19th July 2019 and late payment will incur interest charges.
-In addition employees must be provided with a copy of their P11D by 6th July 2019.
+The Forms P11D and P11D(b) have to be submitted to HM Revenue and Customs by 6th July 2021 to avoid potential late filing penalties of up to £300 per P11D, plus £60 per day for continued failure, and £100 per 50 employee per month for the P11D(b).
+The Class 1A National Insurance liability is due for payment by 22nd July 2021 if paying electronically or 19th July 2021 if not.
+Late payment will incur interest charges.
+In addition employees must be provided with a copy of their P11D by 6th July 2021.

 Below is a schedule of the typical benefits in kind provided to employees and directors for your information.
 The schedule also details the applicability of either Class 1 NIC or Class 1A NIC to the benefit / expense and whether an entry is required on form P11D or the payment of the benefit should be subject to PAYE.
 Any PAYE and Class 1 NIC liability arising on a benefit / expense should be accounted for on the payroll system at the time the payment is made.

 I also draw your attention to some important information regarding certain benefits in kind and expenses, and the completion of Forms P11D:

 - With regard to business expenses there is a statutory exemption for specific payments, provided that they are not paid or reimbursed through a relevant salary sacrifice arrangement.
 This includes business travel and subsistence payments and professional fees and subscriptions paid or reimbursed to employees, where the payments would be an allowable deduction, i.e. the expense has been incurred “wholly, exclusively and necessarily” in the course of doing their job.
 These payments will not need to be returned on Forms P11D.